arunachalammathivanan2005-maker/RecoverAI/README.md

 - Model retraining with real transaction data
 - API deployment
 - Cloud deployment
-- More detailed analytics
+- More detailed recovery analytics
+- Improved fraud and risk detection
+- Transaction history and reporting

 ---

 ## Built For

-RecoverAI was developed as a buildathon project to explore how transaction data and machine learning can be used to make better payment recovery decisions.
+RecoverAI was developed as a **buildathon project** to explore how transaction data and machine learning can be used to make smarter payment recovery decisions.

+The project combines:

+- Machine Learning
+- Transaction Analysis
+- Payment Recovery Logic
+- Automated Testing
+- Interactive Dashboard Design

+into a single payment recovery workflow.

+---

+## Project Goal

+The goal of RecoverAI is simple:

+> **When a payment fails, make a smarter decision about what should happen next.**

+Rather than blindly retrying failed payments, RecoverAI uses transaction data and machine learning to recommend a more suitable recovery strategy.

+---

+## Status

+🟢 **Project Status: Functional**

+- ✅ Recovery prediction implemented
+- ✅ Recovery decision logic implemented
+- ✅ Interactive dashboard available
+- ✅ Recovery analytics available
+- ✅ Automated tests passing
+- ✅ Light Mode supported
+- ✅ Dark Mode supported

+---

+## Author

+**Arun M**

+Built with Python, Machine Learning, and Streamlit. 🚀